 Professors Rolena Adorno (Spanish & Portuguese), Ned Blackhawk (History; American Studies), Richard Burger (Anthropology), Hazel Carby (African American Studies; American Studies), Carlos Eire (History; Religious Studies), Eduardo Fernandez-Duque (Anthropology), Paul Freedman (History), Aníbal González-Pérez (Spanish & Portuguese), Roberto González Echevarría (Spanish & Portuguese), K. David Jackson (Spanish & Portuguese), Gilbert Joseph (History), Stathis Kalyvas (Political Science), Daniel Markovits (Law), Mary Miller (History of Art), Stephen Pitti (History; American Studies), Susan Rose-Ackerman (Law; Political Science), Alicia Schmidt Camacho (American Studies), Stuart Schwartz (History), Susan Stokes (Political Science), Robert Thompson (Emeritus, History of Art), Noël Valis (Spanish & Portuguese), Frederick Wherry (Sociology), Elisabeth Wood (Political Science)

-Associate Professors Susan Byrne (Spanish & Portuguese), Rodrigo Canales (School of Management), Ana De La O Torres (Political Science), Moira Fradinger (Comparative Literature)
+Associate Professors Rodrigo Canales (School of Management), Ana De La O Torres (Political Science), Moira Fradinger (Comparative Literature)

-Assistant Professors Ryan Bennett (Linguistics), Oswaldo Chinchilla (Anthropology), Marcela Echeverri (History), Anne Eller (History), Leslie Harkema (Spanish & Portuguese), Seth Jacobowitz (East Asian Languages & Literatures), Erica James (History of Art; African American Studies), Albert Laguna (American Studies; Ethnicity, Race, & Migration), Dixa Ramirez (American Studies; Ethnicity, Race, & Migration)
+Assistant Professors Ryan Bennett (Linguistics), Oswaldo Chinchilla (Anthropology), Marcela Echeverri (History), Anne Eller (History), Leslie Harkema (Spanish & Portuguese), Seth Jacobowitz (East Asian Languages & Literatures), Albert Laguna (American Studies; Ethnicity, Race & Migration), Dixa Ramirez (American Studies; Ethnicity, Race & Migration)

 Senior Lectors II Margherita Tortora, Sonia Valle